parkerHayden/iOS-Dumb-Phone-App-Launcher/README.md

 ]
 ```

+ - ##### IMPORTANT NOTE:
+    - iOS has a setting called "Smart Punctuation" disable this setting (at Setttings → General → Keyboard → Smart Punctuation) when typing the JSON as the "smart" quotation mark will ruin the JSON format.
 - You can have as many apps in the array as you would like, but there is a limitation by the size of the Scriptable widget.
 If you put in more, you will have to adjust the padding and the text size in the given code.
 For the given code, 5 apps is the advisable amount.

 ### URL Guide